suhwooahn/suhwooahn.github.io/teaching.md

 *Recitation instructor (Fall 2019, Spring 2020, Fall 2020, Spring 2021)*

 **Students' feedback**

+"Suhwoo has a wealth of knowledge about scholarly communication, comes to his lectures well prepared and engaged in current affairs of relevance" (JOUR 3786)

+"I gained a more holistic perspective of topics when he related certain concepts to his knowledge of and experience with South Korean politics."
+(JOUR 3786)

 "I just wanted to say that Suhwoo was an excellent TA!
 He really cared about the students learning and went above what a TA would usually do."
 (COM 300)